IBM sues former HR boss hired by Microsoft

-(Reuters) - International Business Machines Corp sued its former executive Lindsay-Rae McIntyre, who was named Microsoft Corp’s new chief diversity officer over the weekend, alleging violation of a one-year non-competitive agreement.
+(Reuters) - International Business Machines Corp (IBM.N) sued its former executive Lindsay-Rae McIntyre, who was named Microsoft Corp’s (MSFT.O) new chief diversity officer over the weekend, alleging violation of a one-year non-competitive agreement.

 McIntyre, who “abruptly resigned to compete against IBM,” was in possession of highly confidential and sensitive information about IBM’s diversity strategies, hiring targets, technologies and innovations, IBM said in the lawsuit filed in a New York federal court on Monday.